anonklub/anonklub.github.io/docs/prove/spartan.md

 }
 ```

-## Verify of Membership
+## Membership Verification

-After successfully generating the Spartan proof, you can proceed with verifying that proof in Spartan.
+After successfully generating the Spartan proof, you can proceed with verifying that proof.

 - Ensure you have the `membershipProofSerialized` output from the proof of membership step.